kaditya25/game-engine/doc/final-project-setup.md

 ## Pulling changes
-Any time a change is made to a remote repository (your teammate has pushed to gitlab or Tucker has changed the original MediationLayerStudent repository), you will want to pull in and merge these changes.
+Any time a change is made to a remote repository (your teammate has pushed to gitlab or Dan has changed the original game-engine-student repository), you will want to pull in and merge these changes.
 The steps below assume that you have already committed any changes in your local repository.

-If the remote source is changed, pull from source.
+If the remote source (instructor code) is changed, pull from source.
 ```bash
 git pull source master
 ```

-If the remote origin is changed, pull from origin.
+If the remote origin (your team's code) is changed, pull from origin.
 ```bash
 git pull origin master
 ```